-Here we see a final layer of spinal erectors, buried deep under several layers of tendons, and butting up right against your spine.
+Here we see a final layer of spinal erectors, buried deep under several layers of tendons, and butting up against your spine.
 As these muscles heal and grow, they’re going to go through a period of inflammation and soreness.
-This is why you’re so prone to feeling muscle soreness in your lower back after heavy lifting sessions, especially if you’ve been doing a lot of exercises that stimulate your back muscles, such as squats, deadlifts, and bent-over rows.
+This is why you’re so prone to feeling muscle soreness in your lower back after heavy lifting sessions, especially if you’ve been doing a lot of exercises that will help bulk up your back, such as front squats, conventional deadlifts, chin-ups, and rows.

-Stressing your back in the gym is something to approach with care, but not something to avoid.
+Stressing your back in the gym is something to approach with care but not something to avoid.
 What you want to do in the gym is lift carefully and deliberately, making your back progressively stronger and tougher.
-Lifting weights should reduce your risk of a lower back injury by helping you avoid injury in your day-to-day life, both because you’ll have learned better lifting technique, and also because your lower back will be built up like a fortress.
+Lifting weights should reduce your risk of a lower back injury by helping you avoid injury in your day-to-day life, both because you’ll have learned better lifting form and your lower back will be built up like a fortress.

 The cool thing about building up your spinal erectors is that they’re big muscles that run up your entire back.
 The bigger you make them, the thicker your torso will grow.
 Lats will make your back wider when seen from the back, but your spinal erectors will make your back thicker when seen from the side.
 If you’re like I was, and you look like a lollipop when you turn sideways, then it’s the squats, deadlifts, and bent-over rows that are going to really beef you up.